nerdalize/nerd/README.md

 ## Documentation
 To start running your compute on the Nerdalize cloud you'll need to setup an account and download the Nerd CLI itself.

-  - To quickly get up and running: [Quick Start](https://www.nerdalize.com/docs/)
+  - [Quickstarts](https://www.nerdalize.com/docs/) - To quickly get you up and running.
-  - Use one of our application specific guides: [Application Guides](https://www.nerdalize.com/applications/)
+  - [Ready-to-use Software ](https://www.nerdalize.com/applications/) - We have application-specific guides for Python or FFmpeg for you to get started.
-  - For a reference of all available commands: [CLI Reference](https://www.nerdalize.com/docs/reference/cli/)
+  - [CLI Reference](https://www.nerdalize.com/docs/reference/cli/) - For a reference of all available commands

 ---